Quick Answer

 Amazing brain facts:

-- 90% of brain development occurs by age 5
+- About 90% of brain growth occurs by age 5

 - The brain is called “bhookha organ” - always hungry for nutrients!